 We partnered with independent experts at The Lang Cat to develop the value comparisons.
-We used the following criteria to find out how investing in an ii Trading Account, an ISA and a SIPP with ii's fair flat fees compares with other providers.
+We used the following criteria to find out how investing in an ISA with ii's fair flat fees compares with other providers.

 Analysis of charges and impact on portfolio values

-Our analysis compares the potential impact of ongoing administration fees and trading charges for an ii Trading Account (General Investment Account) , a Stocks & Shares ISA and a SIPP.
-This is based on returns over a 30 year period for an individual with the profile described below.
+Our analysis compares the potential impact of ongoing administration fees and trading charges for the following Stocks & Shares ISAs on returns over a 30 year period, based on an individual with the profile described below.
 We assumed that investment charges, rates of investment growth and rates of inflation were the same across the board.
 The examples are not illustrations of what you might get back.
 This will always depend on your personal circumstances.
 Investment returns go down as well as up and you may get back more or less than any figure illustrated.
-If you apply to open a SIPP account with ii we will provide you with an illustration for your personal circumstances in line with the rules of the Financial Conduct Authority.

 Total charges after 30 years

 Typical investor ISA

 - A typical investor aged 35 with an accumulated ISA value of £50,000